ldflo/autojinja/docs/doc_autojinja.md

 - ### **context**(_self, &ast;args, &ast;&ast;kwargs_):

-    Forwards a data model to `render` / `render_file` methods.
+    Provides variables for rendering the template with the `render` / `render_file` methods.

     Parameters :
-    - **&ast;args**, **&ast;&ast;kwargs** : data model available in the template
+    - **&ast;args**, **&ast;&ast;kwargs** : variables available in the template

     Return type :
     - `autojinja.CogTemplate.Context`

 - ### **render_file**(_self, output=None, remove_markers=None, encoding=None, newline=None_):

-    Renders the data model to a file and returns the generation output.
+    Renders the template to a file and returns the generation output.
 If the file already exists, hand-made modifications enclosed within edit markers in that file are retrieved and then reinserted into the generated output.

     Parameters :
     - **output: `Optional[str]`** : output filepath for generated file.
 Default value is specified in constructor